-The Group determines the estimated useful lives and related depreciation and amortization charges for its property, plant and equipment.
+The Group determines the estimated useful lives and related depreciation charges for its property, plant and equipment.
 The useful lives could change significantly as a result of technical innovations or some other event.
-The depreciation and amortization charge will increase where the useful lives are less than previously estimated lives, or technically obsolete or non-strategic assets that have been abandoned or sold, will be written off or written down.
+The depreciation charge will increase where the useful lives are less than previously estimated lives, or technically obsolete or non-strategic assets that have been abandoned or sold will be written off or written down.

-Impairment of non-financial assets other than goodwill
+Impairment of non-financial assets

 The Group assesses impairment of non-financial assets other than goodwill at each reporting date by evaluating conditions specific to the Group and to the particular asset that may lead to impairment.
 If an impairment trigger exists, the recoverable amount of the asset is determined.
-This involves assessing the value of the asset at FVLCOD or using VIU models, which incorporate a number of key estimates and assumptions.
-For the year ended 30 June 2022, the Group recorded an impairment of \$167,000 on right- of-use assets held in relation to prepaid hosting fees.
-For the year ended 30 June 2021, the Group recorded an impairment of \$432,000 on buildings and mining hardware assets.
+This involves assessing the value of the asset at FVLCOD or using VIU models which incorporate a number of key estimates and assumptions.
 No triggers existed at the reporting date which suggested any additional impairment of assets was necessary.